Program Dates &

-American and Canadian citizens do not need a visa in order to study on the Drexel in Prague program.
+American and Canadian citizens do not need a visa for this program.
 Students with other nationalities should check with the Czech Republic Embassy website to confirm visa requirements.

 Read what Drexel students have to say about their experience as they blog for the Study Abroad office.

-* Payment 1 due with application but no later than March 1st: $500 non-refundable deposit (only refunded if not accepted into the program)
+Payment 1: due with application by no later than March 1st: $500 non-refundable deposit (only refunded if not accepted into the program)

 - Dorm-style housing in double or triple room